Passage de l'Argue: Architecture and monuments

 In 1836, the Passage de l'Argue had 96 arches with uniform closures.
 North of the open-air rotunda, it had two stories; south of it, one story.
 The entrance was formed by an arch whose archivolt is supported by Doric columns.
 The architecture resembles that of Italian galleries in Rome and Milan.

-Although cut into two parts by the rue Édouard-Herriot under the Second Empire, the passage has retained its character.
+Although cut into two parts by the Rue Édouard-Herriot under the Second Empire, the passage has retained its character.
 The four main entrances are in neo-classical style; the passageway is roofed in glass with central suspended lanterns.
 Shop-fronts are wood and are voluntarily kept similar in appearance.
 There are a variety of shops, most selling luxury goods, including watches, pipes, clothing accessories, home decor, and gifts.

-The east entrance, at rue Édouard-Herriot, is decorated with two sculpted gryphons, signed by Rodolphe Galli.
+The east entrance, at the Rue Édouard-Herriot, is decorated with two sculpted gryphons, signed by Rodolphe Galli.
 In the central rotunda is a statue of the Roman god Mercury, patron of merchants and travelers.
 Three of these statues have been erected, but not in exactly the same place.
 The first was stolen in 1902; the second, a reproduction of the work by the Renaissance sculptor Giambologna, was removed by the occupying Germans during World War II and melted down for armaments; the third, also a replica of Giambologna's work, was erected in April 1995 as part of a renovation of the arcade, but was stolen three days after its inauguration.
 It was reinstalled in October 1996, then stolen again in 2011.